 Why Does My Boat Engine Start Then Die?
 (Marine Diesel Guide)

-If your marine diesel engine starts normally but then shuts off within seconds or minutes, you’re dealing with a start-and-die condition — one of the most common fuel-related problems we see in Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara.
+If your marine diesel engine starts normally but then shuts off within seconds or minutes, you’re dealing with one of the most important diagnostic patterns in marine engines.
+This symptom immediately tells you the engine is capable of starting—but cannot sustain proper operation.

 Schedule a Diagnostic Service